 I want to know what it’s like to wake up in the morning as someone living in that country: what my alarm sounds like, what I’d eat for breakfast, whether people smile at me as I pass them on the sidewalk.
 I want to know if the people on the subway are talking about their days or sitting quietly on their phones.
 I want to know what the festival poster hanging outside of the post office looks like.
 I want to know what makes the locals tick.
 I want to know the little idiosyncrasies that thread together and make a country’s heart beat.
 I want to feel the spirit and the soul of its people.

 There are so many little details that we soak in when we’re visiting somewhere new, and I want to share them.
 Because there’s delight in the details.
 Roaming through temples and museums can be great experiences, but I believe that the true joy of travel is found in the little things.

-So I’ll be writing up a post every week about all the tiny details I’ve found interesting about the places we’re in, the things you don’t usually hear about in guidebooks and “Before You Go” round-ups.
+So I’ll be writing up a post for each country I visit, detailing all the tiny details I’ve found interesting about the places we’re in, the things you don’t usually hear about in guidebooks and “Before You Go” round-ups.
 Stuff you never realize or learn about until you’ve actually arrived.
 The kind of things that you see your friends who have also been there light up about, like a shared secret.
 Topics that aren’t worth a whole blog post, but make up the daily life of a local through a thousand tiny little lenses.